 - other health and care professionals who support and work with the child or young person

-We can be asked to carry out an EHC needs assessment if the child or young person:
+We can be asked to carry out an EHC needs assessment if your child or young person:

 - is in education (including early years education such as a day nursery)

 - is under 25

-- has been receiving extra support for their special educational needs, but isn’t making progress
+- has been getting extra support for their special educational needs, but isn’t making progress

-- the child’s parent or carer or an advocate on their behalf
+- you (the child’s parent or carer) or an advocate on their behalf

 - the young person themselves if they are aged between 16 and 25 (or an advocate on their behalf)

-- anyone acting on behalf of the child or young person’s early years setting, school or college with the agreement of the parent/carer or young person
+- anyone acting on behalf of your child or young person’s early years setting, school or college if they have the agreement of you or your young person.

-The following people can also alert the local authority if they feel a child or young person may need an assessment:
+The following people can also tell the local authority if they feel a child or young person may need an assessment:

 - a health professional supporting the child or young person, such as a doctor or a health visitor

-If a parent or carer is making a request they can help by submitting all the reports and letters from the child or young persons early years setting, school or college, their doctor and any other assessments that have been written about the child or young person.
+It is helpful to provide reports and letters from your child or young persons early years setting, school or college or Doctor and any other assessments that have been written about your child or young person.

-Education settings should use the Education Health and Care Needs Assessment Request form in the downloads section to submit requests for assessment.
+Education settings should use the EHC Needs Assessment Request Form in the downloads section.

 When we receive a request for assessment we have six weeks to consider if an assessment is necessary.

-In order to help with decision making, wherever possible, the case will be discussed with the SEND Panel (a panel of relevant professionals across agencies).
+To help with decision making, wherever possible, the case will be discussed with the SEND Panel

-When a decision is made we will notify:
+When a decision is made we will tell: